AdobeDocs/dep/src/pages/index.md

 # Developer Experience starts here!

-Educating and enabling developers, architects, engineers and tech savvy folks on the "_why_" behind the "_how_" with Experience Platform
+Educating and enabling developers, architects, and engineers on the "_why_" behind the "_how_" with Experience Platform